Healthy Homes Assessment Fernhill

 Fernhill Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the inside; you have to make sure there is somewhere for surface, rain or ground water, and prevent it from getting into the building.
-When it is damp and moisture, it’s usually what you don’t see that can cause a lot of trouble and cause damages to your investment and harming the tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about the inside It’s about having to ensure there is somewhere for surface, rain and underground water to flow and stop it from coming into the building.
+When it comes to moisture and damp it is usually what you don’t see that can become a big problem and end up causing damage to your investment and harming the tenant’s well-being.

-Properties that are rented must be equipped with effective drainage to get rid of the stormwater and surface waters and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a place to go, and it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Rental properties need to be equipped with efficient drainage for the removal of floodwaters, surface water and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water has a proper place to go and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-In addition to a drainage system to avoid moisture ingress, if your rental is enclosed between your flooring and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between floorboards and the ground, a ground water barrier should be put in place if it is reasonably practicable to install it.

-A ground moisture barrier is usually a polythene sheet laid over the ground to stop any moisture in the ground from rising into the property.
-It also helps to prevent from causing damage to the flooring insulation.
+The ground-moisture barrier generally a polythene sheet laid over the ground to stop any moisture that is present in the ground from entering the building.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection